ioantsep/comparing-algorithms-streaming-data/README.md

 - [x] creates data source with a RandomRBF generator
 - [x] uses the Apache Flink to split data to 80% training and 20% testing sets
-- [x] attaches the Massive Online Analysis(MOA) open source framework for data stream mining and applying one by one classification algorithms,
+- [x] attaches the Massive Online Analysis(MOA) open source framework for applying one by one the classification algorithms,
 - [x] gives the results of accuracy for every applied algorithm.

 After that a comparisson of the 9 algorithms accuracy take place.